grv24/express-ts-vercel-starter/README.md

 # Express + TypeScript Boilerplate in vercel ✏️

 This repository contains a boilerplate for setting up an Express project with TypeScript, including a structured folder setup with controllers and models.
-Follow the steps below to get started.
+Follow the steps below to get started

 [Visit-Link](https://express-ts-vercel-starter.vercel.app/)